Skip to Content

 Cauliflower Kugel for Passover

-Cauliflower Kugel for Passover is a delicious and savory cauliflower dish that’s both dairy-free and vegetarian.
-A one-bowl recipe of only 4 ingredients.
+This Cauliflower Kugel for Passover recipe is for a delicious and savory easy cauliflower casserole dish that’s both dairy-free and vegetarian.

 Cauliflower kugel in a white deep oval serving dish on a white wood background